ijlyttle/projthis/README.md

 status](https://github.com/ijlyttle/projthis/workflows/R-CMD-check/badge.svg)](https://github.com/ijlyttle/projthis/actions)
 <!-- badges: end -->

-Let’s say you have project consisting of RMarkdown files that collect and compile data, and you want to generate reports **on a schedule**.
-This package may be for you.

-One of the barriers to making projects portable is dependency management.

-The goal of this package to provide a solution using the DESCRIPTION file.
+The goal of projthis to provide a lightweight package-dependency management framework for R projects, by using the `DESCRIPTION` file.

 This is the same mechanism used to manage dependencies for packages; it is subject to the same limitation: the project will run using the **latest version of all its dependencies**.
-This assumption makes this a lightweight solution; the cost is making sure the project remain current with its dependencies.
+This assumption permits a lightweight solution; the cost is to ensure the project remains current with its dependencies.

 This effort sprang from a discussion of a [usethis issue](https://github.com/r-lib/usethis/issues/1194).
 This package lies